 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Norwegian Airlines — once one of Europe’s most popular low-cost carriers — has “paused” its loyalty programme until further notice.
+In February, Norwegian Airlines — once one of Europe’s most popular low-cost carriers — “paused” its loyalty programme as the airline restructured.

 Want more credit card news and travel advice from TPG?
 Sign up for our daily newsletter.

 The good news is that Norwegian didn’t devalue the CashPoints programme as a whole.
 One CashPoint continues to equal 1 Norwegian Krone (~£0.08) towards flights and other services.
 However, Norwegian is temporarily limiting how many CashPoints you can redeem at a time.
 This doesn’t come as much of a surprise as Norwegian warned that it reserved the right to limit CashPoint redemption after restructuring until “the ongoing pandemic is under control and Norwegian’s commercial activities can return to a new normal.”

 For now, for every $100 (about £70) you spend on flight tickets, you can redeem up to 500 of your CashPoints.
 If the total booking price is under $100, you can’t redeem any points.
 You can redeem up to 10,000 points per account per month.